HaoranYi/kin_scripts/notes/accounts_db.md

-# Accounts DB
+# Solana Accounts DB

 AccountsDB manages account's data.
-Account data, state of the newwork, a special implementation of the log-like database - Append-only database.
+Account data, state of the network, a special implementation of the log-like database - Append-only database.
 The underlying storage is `AppendVec`.
 And the accounts_DB maintains a index with (pubkey, slot) for lookup of accounts data, and caches.